 Good to go!
-Excavation resumes this summer with introduction of covid distancing measures
+Excavation resumes in 2021 with introduction of covid distancing measures

 Our excavation and finds teams are in place so we are not looking for further volunteers or diggers.

 We were last on site in 2019, the planned 2020 season cancelled due to the global Covid-19 pandemic.
 If the current easing of lockdown measures continues, 2021 will see a seven-week excavation that will be very different to previous years with several measures put in place to keep our staff and visitors safe.